 RED

-The epic history of Rudolph, from hero to zero, to hero.
-‘Red’ is Ritzy’s first in house short film, created alongside our commercial projects and whenever we got a spare minute.
+From hero to zero, to hero.
+RED is Ritzy’s first in house short film, created alongside our commercial projects and whenever we got a spare minute.

 The film is deer to our hearts having been conceived 2 years before it's final release at an event at the Ritzy Cinema, Brixton - the place where the idea to form Ritzy Animation first began.